 - Expires, which is the developer’s expected URL expiration time.

 - Signature, which is the developer’s signature string.
-For more information, see API Documentation - signature section.
+For more information, see Add a signature to a URL.

 Security Token Service (STS) can be used to provide temporary credentials to third-party users.
 By adding a signature in the request header, users can then access the object.
 This authorization method is applicable to mobile scenario downloads.
 For more information on the implementation of temporary access credentials, see STS Java SDK.